 The Graduate Fellowship (GF) is a one-term award normally valued at $6,250.
 Academic units, however, have the option of awarding partial GFs (.5) valued at $3,125.
 Applicants may be eligible to receive up to a maximum of two full GFs, or four partial GFs, during an academic year (September 1–August 31).

-To be eligible to hold a GF, the applicant must be registered as a full-time, regular (not "on-leave" or "part-time") student and must normally have a minimum grade point average of 3.50 during the last year of full-time study.
+To be eligible to hold a GF, the applicant must be registered as a full-time, regular (not "on-leave" or "part-time") student and must have a minimum cumulative grade point average of 3.50.
 In exceptional cases, other evidence of outstanding ability may outweigh this criterion.

 Applicants should first read the GF Terms of Reference below to ensure they meet all of the criteria for this award.